banestyrelsen/phpmvc08/README.md

 Upload the folder to a web server using e.g. FileZilla.

 ###Step 4.
 In the asdf folder, edit the .htaccess file (a hidden file) so that the RewriteBase path matches the site's address on the web server.
+Edit the line

+    [YOUR PATH]/asdf

+so that [YOUR PATH] points to the location of the asdf folder on your server.

 ###Step 5.
 Navigate to [your path]/asdf/index.php and click module/install to initialize the framework.